 str = r"Well\xhello beautiful" print(str)

 Invalid raw strings in Python

 If you think that all the raw strings are valid, then you’re mistaken.
 There can be invalid raw strings.
-For example, a raw string that contains only a single backslash is not valid.
+For example, a raw string containing only a single backslash is invalid.

 invalidRawA = r"\" print(invalidRawC)